Azure/azure-powershell/src/ServiceBus/ServiceBus/help/Set-AzServiceBusNetworkRuleSet.md

 # Set-AzServiceBusNetworkRuleSet

 ## SYNOPSIS
-Update the NetwrokruleSet of the given Namepsace in the current Azure subscription.
+Update the NetworkruleSet of the given Namespace in the current Azure subscription.

 ## SYNTAX